 A review of the Florida Master Site File (FMSF) records no prehistoric or historic resources eligible for the National Register of Historic Places (NRHP) from FDEP range markers R79 to R80.5.
-A National Register of Historic Places (NRHP) eligible historic district, the Palm Beach

-Estate Resource Group (PB13345), is located adjacent to the project from FDEP range markers R99 to R101.5 (west of Ocean Boulevard) but is not within the project area and will not be impacted by the proposed action.
+A National Register of Historic Places (NRHP) eligible historic district, the Palm Beach Estate Resource Group (PB13345), is located adjacent to the project from FDEP range markers R99 to R101.5 (west of Ocean Boulevard) but is not within the project area and will not be impacted by the proposed action.
+Within the project area a single isolated find associated with the Ship Wheel site (8PB14286) was identified, the material was recovered and sent to the Florida Division of Historical Resources.
+The site was determined to not be eligible for inclusion in the National Register of Historic Places.
 Sand placement on the beach will be a beneficial effect by preventing possible future erosion.
 NOAA's Automated Wrecks and Obstructions Information database (AOIS) records no vessels or obstructions in the nearshore adjacent to the project area.
+The additional portion of the beach was also included with the town-wide survey of all of Palm Beach in 1997 and no resources were reported as occurring along the beach.

-3.15 RECREATION
+3.13 RECREATION